.

 In addition to finding a pair of shoes that come labeled as extra wide (“XW”), there are 2 other key features that the shoes must provide to keep your kids’ feet healthy:

-✅ Extra Depth: This feature allows the child’s feet to fit deeply inside the shoes, preventing the top part of the child’s feet from rubbing against the top part of the shoes.
+1️⃣ Extra Depth: This feature allows the child’s feet to fit deeply inside the shoes, preventing the top part of the child’s feet from rubbing against the top part of the shoes.
 I want you to be able to visualize the difference between a shoe that provides extra depth versus one that doesn’t.
 Do you notice how the shoe on the right is a lot deeper compared to the shoe on the left?

 In addition to finding shoes that are labeled as extra wide, provide extra depth and a round toe-box, it’s important to provide your child with the correct shoe size, otherwise, your child won’t get any of the benefits that the shoes have to offer.

-How to Figure Out Your Child’s Exact Foot Size – Let’s Find Out!
+How to Figure Out Your Child’s Exact Foot Size

 Another common mistake that parents seem to make is to provide their children with shoes that are too long to take the pressure away from the widest area of the shoe.
 Providing children with longer shoes means that they won’t complain about the shoes feeling too tight, but they end up compromising your children’s stability, making your children more prone to falling and hurting themselves.

-If after looking at that resource you still can’t seem to find a store in your area, then take a look at an article that I created that describes the simplest, yet most effective way to figure out your child’s actual foot size from home:
+If after looking at that resource you still can’t seem to find a store in your area, then take a look at an article that I created that describes the simplest, yet most effective way to figure out your child’s actual foot size from home.

 In that article I help parents determine their child’s exact foot size and whether the child has narrow, medium, wide, or extra wide feet.
 I also will be able to tell you whether your child has a high instep or not.

 Now that you know your child’s exact foot size, let’s take a look at the best widest shoes among New Balance and Stride Rite.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 I only recommend shoes that I have fitted before, as that is the only way for me to tell how well-made the shoes are, the amount of support that they provide, and how they fit.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.

 New Balance is my go-to shoe brand for children who have extra wide feet, high insteps, or need an orthotic to be fitted inside the shoes.
 The deepest and widest shoe styles are the 990V5 and the 680v5, and you can find a breakdown of both these styles below.